 - Corrupt Church: A major financial scandal is the least of the Church's problems and while Benedict is personally honest his inflexibility means he can't get out from under the mess.

 - Darkest Hour: After the timeskip the Church is facing this.
-A massive financial scandal has erupted, the Pope's own butler is in jail and his rigid conservativism is driving people from the Church.
+A massive financial scandal has erupted, the Pope's own butler is in jail for leaking documents exposing corruption to the media and his rigid conservativism is driving people from the Church.
 Also the child abuse scandal is still consuming the Church a decade after it erupted and Benedict is struggling to see a way to fix the mess.
 Realising he can't and Francis can is a major arc in the film.

 - Eating Lunch Alone: During Bergoglio's visit to Pope Benedict XVI's summer residence, the pope still chooses to eat dinner alone.
 One sign of the pope's and Bergoglio's warming friendship is when the pope agrees to have pizza with him.

 - End of an Age: The film opens with the death of John Paul II and the election of Benedict XVI.
 The rest of the film deals with Benedict realising his age and that of JPII has passed and its up to Bergoglio to take the church forward.

 - The Film of the Play: The film is based on a play written by Anthony McCarten titled simply The Pope.